Flooring Design Choices in the Post Pandemic Workplace

-Well-being, safety and flexibility will be the new normal as the workforce slowly plans a phased return to the office.
-We explore the impact of flooring design in the workplace to help achieve these goals.
+Well-being, safety and flexibility has emerged as the new normal in the post-Covid world.
+As the workforce slowly plans a phased return to the office, we explore flooring design choices to help achieve these goals.

 One of the most significant ways we’ve adapted during the current global pandemic is in the way we work.
-And, with the workforce evolving so rapidly – the workplace too will need to follow suit as more people return to their offices.
-In a Nelson Worldwide study on Evolving Workforce Expectations, a key finding points in the direction of reassuring, safe and secure workspaces that help people get excited about returning to the office.
-In fact, 83% of the study’s respondents rated physical safety measures as extremely to very important.
+And, with the workforce evolving so rapidly – office design needs to follow suit.
+In fact, a Nelson Worldwide study found that reassuring, safe and secure workspaces would help people get excited about returning to the office.
+What’s more, 83% of the study’s respondents rated physical safety measures as extremely to very important.

-In this scenario, flooring can play a valuable role in meeting the needs of the changing workplace while also supporting the psychological and environmental health of the workforce.
-You see, flooring connects spaces and people and could also serve as the medium to guide them safely through the built environment.
+Given this scenario, flooring could play a valuable role in office design while also supporting the psychological and environmental health of the workforce.
+As flooring connects spaces and people, it could serve as the medium to guide them safely through the built environment.

 #1 Delineate spaces with activity zones

-After months spent working in isolation, the workplace offers the opportunity to create safe yet sociable spaces that encourage collaboration, creativity and a feeling of culture and community.
-Flooring, here, plays a critical role in encouraging movement by differentiating zones based on activities.
+After months spent working in isolation, the workplace offers an opportunity to create safe yet sociable spaces.
+Especially, for collaboration, creativity and a feeling of culture and community.
+Flooring plays a critical role here, in encouraging movement by creating activity zones.

 Photo: ShadowLight Studio Designer: Harry Poulos Architects Location: LifeFlight

-In the LifeFlight workplace, for instance, Harry Poulos Architects used our vinyl planks to infuse personality into the breakout space, clearly differentiating it from the calming work area.
-The choice of flooring makes great design sense too – resilient flooring is ideally suited in a space with more foot traffic and activity.
+In the LifeFlight workplace, for instance, Harry Poulos Architects used our vinyl planks to infuse personality into the breakout space.
+What’s more, it works to differentiate from the calming work area.
+This choice of flooring makes great design sense, as resilient flooring is ideally suited in a space with more foot traffic and activity.

 Photo: Tyrone Branigan Designer: Hot Black Location: OpenText, Sydney

-Similarly, in OpenText’s open-plan workspace in North Sydney, Hot Black used our Botanica Planks to help separate the quiet collaboration area from the general work area, with sheer curtains added in for privacy.
+Similarly, in OpenText’s open-plan workspace in North Sydney, Hot Black used our Botanica Planks to separate the quiet collaboration area from the work area.
+They’ve also introduced sheer curtains for additional privacy.

 Photo: Richard Whitbread Designer: Amicus Location: UNICEF, Sydney

 Warmer, bolder colours are psychologically stimulating and conducive to encouraging collaboration.
-In yet another successful example of zoning, Amicus has created a cross-functional collaboration work area in the UNICEF Australia workplace using rug inserts of Pixel’s Static carpet tiles on Groove planks.
+In yet another successful example of zoning with flooring, Amicus has created a cross-functional collaboration work area in the UNICEF Australia workplace using rug inserts of Pixel’s Static carpet tiles on Groove planks.

 #2 Direct traffic with wayfinding